expobrain/expobrain-blog/_posts/2016-12-10-fix-corrupted-time-machine-spase-bundles.md

 sudo su -
 {% endhighlight %}

-then reset the immutable flags form your sparsebundle, replacing `network_share` with where your sparsebundle reside and `backup_name` with the name of the spasebundle to fix:
+then reset the immutable flags in your sparsebundle, replacing `network_share` with where your sparsebundle resides and `backup_name` with the name of the spasebundle to fix:

 {% highlight bash %}
 chflags -R nouchg /Volumes/<network_share>/<backup_name>.sparsebundle